 Many people ask if online poker is legal in Ohio.
 The answer is no. Ohio has yet to legalize online poker, but those who are interested can play on Global Poker, a sweepstakes poker site available in the Buckeye State.

 Is online poker going to be legal in Ohio soon?

 Probably not.
 At this time, there are no active bills to legalize online poker in the Ohio General Assembly.
 Furthermore, it is unlikely that any other gambling expansion is imminent in Ohio until the sports betting market matures.
 That means an online poker launch in 2023 is probably less likely than hitting a one-outer on the river.

 However, the chances for a launch at some point down the road may be pretty good.
 Once residents get used to sports betting, and lawmakers and others get an idea of the revenue it can produce for the state, that could encourage additional expansion.

 Possible Ohio online poker sites

 If Ohio ever does allow online poker, naming the potential sites likely to launch wouldn’t be too tough.
 After all, there are only a handful of poker sites operating legally in the U.S., so the pool of possibilities is fairly small.
 We can also consider if any sites have ties to Ohio.
 Here are the most likely candidates:

 PokerStars is one of the top poker sites globally and would be an obvious candidate to launch in Ohio.
 Additionally, the owner of PokerStars — Flutter Entertainment — also owns FanDuel.

-Since FanDuel is active in Ohio as a DFS provider and could soon have an online sportsbook there, Flutter is at least somewhat of a known commodity to Ohio lawmakers and regulators and would likely not struggle to get PokerStars in the door.
+Since FanDuel is active in Ohio as a DFS provider and online sportsbook, Flutter is at least somewhat of a known commodity to Ohio lawmakers and regulators and would likely not struggle to get PokerStars in the door.

 BetMGM Poker/partypoker/Borgata Poker